 One of the great enablers of the state of patience is your breath.

-Typically, many of the people we work with in our seminars cite their lack of patience as an impediment to maintaining positive communication with others – especially at work.
+In our work we often meet people who say their lack of patience as an impediment to maintaining positive communication with others – especially at work.
 “Developing more patience” is often at the top of the individual and team lists when defining goals for building better relationships – in every part of life.

 What stops us from being more patient?

 Ah…a critical question.
 We’ll say what we usually say when asked about what stops us from doing anything – that is – our beliefs.
-Here are a few of the belief stoppers we have often heard:
+Here are a few of the belief stoppers we often hear:

 “Our patience will achieve much more than our force”.
 Edmond Burke